-- Disconnect power to the case and wait for fans to come to a complete stand-still. - 2.
-To access the underside of the fans first remove the screws on the top ends and front sill of the pressure plate cover (Fig. 12).
-Lift the pressure plate by use of the provided lift handles (Fig. 13).
-There are hinges shared between the pressure plate and coil covers.
+Once the support brackets are removed the underside of the fans can be accessed by removing the screws on the back, top and front sill of the pressure plate cover (Fig. 20).
+Lift the pressure plate with help of the provided lift handles (Fig. 21).
 Note: It is recommended that more than one person lift the pressure plate.
-The topside of pressure plate will rest against the topside of the coil cover, exposing the underside of the pressure plate and fans (Fig. 14).